Digia-Technology-Private-Limited/digia_ui/README.md

 - **[Expression Reference](https://docs.digia.tech/expressions)** - Data binding and expressions
 - **[Actions Reference](https://docs.digia.tech/actions)** - Available actions and their parameters

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Business Source License 1.1 (BSL 1.1) - see the [LICENSE](LICENSE) file for details.
+The BSL 1.1 allows personal and commercial use with certain restrictions around competing platforms.
+On August 5, 2029, the license will automatically convert to Apache License 2.0.

+For commercial licensing inquiries or exceptions, please contact admin@digia.tech.

 ## 🆘 Support